sourcegraph/sourcegraph-public-snapshot/doc/dev/postgresql.md

 on local sockets, which provides reliable identification but must be specially configured to authenticate you as a user with a name different from your account name.)

+Note: Sourcegraph will create a secondary database in the same PostgreSQL instance called `sourcegraph_lsif`.
+It is assumed the PostgreSQL instance is dedicated to Sourcegraph solely.

 # Migrations